dp95000/mortgage-loan-calc/README.md

-# mortgage-loan-calc
+# Mortgage Loan Calculator

-A widget designed to calculate total monthly payments for a mortgage loan.
+This is web-application / widget that is designed to calculate the total monthly payments for a mortgage loan.
+This widget allows the user to select from the 3 loan types - purchase, fix & flip, and refinance.

+Techologies Used:

+* HTML
+* CSS
+* JS
+* PHP